 5) The evaluation process is completely anonymous.

-6) Results of evaluations will be available via the CoursEval system to individual faculty members 72 hours after grades are posted in ISIS.
+6) Results of evaluations will be available via the CoursEval system to individual faculty members 72 hours after grades are posted in UA Connect.
 Results can be accessed by logging in.

 7) Faculty may not retaliate against students, based on feedback from course evaluations, or the faculty will face negative repercussions.